Workers' Communist League of New Zealand: Working Women's Alliance

-Wellington Marxist-Leninist Organisation
+Wellington Marxist–Leninist Organisation

 In 1976 the group took the name Wellington Marxist–Leninist Organisation.
 The group would be nick-named 'MILO'.
 MILO began publishing Unity in 1978.

 Formation of WCL

 In 1980 MILO merged with the Waikato-based Northern Communist Organisation and different campus-based groupings, forming the WCL.
-Whilst the CPNZ turned towards the Party of Labour of Albania in the Sino-Albanian split, the WCL remained aligned with the Communist Party of China.
-WCL upheld Marxism-Leninism-Mao Zedong Thought, seeking to 'unite democratic forces under working-class leadership to "oppose fascism, imperialism and reaction in New Zealand" with "mass struggle to defend living standards, democratic rights and oppose superpower contention".'
+Whilst the CPNZ turned towards the Party of Labour of Albania in the Sino-Albanian split, the WCL remained aligned with the CCP.
+WCL upheld Marxism–Leninism-Mao Zedong Thought, seeking to "unite democratic forces under working-class leadership to 'oppose fascism, imperialism and reaction in New Zealand' with 'mass struggle to defend living standards, democratic rights and oppose superpower contention'."
 The party was established on the foundation of democratic centralism.

 WCL functioned as an underground party.
 The membership was largely academics and students.
 The group also had a some presence among unemployed and industrial workers, in particular around Wellington.

 1981 anti-tour protest movement

-Opposition to rugby union exchanges with apartheid South Africa had organized in New Zealand since the 1960s, with the emergence of the Halt All Racist Tours movement.
+Opposition to rugby union exchanges with apartheid South Africa had organised in New Zealand since the 1960s, with the emergence of the Halt All Racist Tours movement.
 The WCL played a prominent role in the 1981 South Africa rugby union tour protests in Wellington, with a more "disciplined" approach compared to the chaotic protests in Auckland.
 Nevertheless, Prime Minister Robert Muldoon publicly attacked "members of subversive organisations" within the anti-tour movement, including many "known" and "probable" members of the WCL, with his controversial publication of a report prepared by the New Zealand Security Intelligence Service (SIS).
 According to activist Don Carson, who later successfully sued for libel, Muldoon was "trying to drive a wedge between what the SIS described as the radicals and subversives, and the mainstream decent protesters."

 Tripod theory

 In the aftermath of the anti-tour protests, tensions arose between WCL cadres (who had key roles in the Halt All Racist Tours movement) and Maori radicals who wished to steer the energy of the anti-tour movement to local anti-racist and land rights causes (a proposition the WCL leadership rejected).
 The increasingly public debates between WCL and Maori activists brought Maori radical discourse to a wider audience, with Donna Awatere Huata articulating the views of the Maori movement in articles and literature.
-The post-1981 tour protest debates influenced Sue Bradford and other WCL members came to become increasingly oriented towards women's and Maori struggles.
+The post-1981 tour protest debates influenced Sue Bradford and other WCL members who became increasingly oriented towards women's and Maori struggles.

 During 1982–1983 WCL revised its political model, and by 1984 the organisation came to reject the Leninist ideal of a proletarian vanguard party in favour of seeking to build a coalition of diverse forces struggling against capitalism, patriarchy and colonialism.
 WCL came to adopt the 'tripod theory' of oppression, which argued that race, gender and class as interlocking pillars of societal oppression.
 Under the new line WCL placed struggles for women's liberation and Maori self-determination at par in importance with the class struggle.